SakifKhan98/otomoto-scrapper/README.md

 > ### getNextPageUrl (page) -->
 >
+> Previously mentioned other three functions are being invoked here.
-> It navigate to the next page.
-It has some sort of bug because of the behaviour of the page loading.
+> It primarily navigates to the next page.
+It will stop working if next page is not is available.

 <br/><br/>

 ## Following are thoughts or questions/answers:

 1. Used Try-Catch block wehre seemed necessary.
 Can use it in more places to making the error handling process smoother.
-Also used bulting timeout parameter when loading page to avoid long delay and other errors.
+We can use built-in timeout option in puppeteer to handle timeout errors.

 2. I was not 100% sure about what was meant by "Accessing more ads from this link than the limit allows (max 50 pages)?".
 But I think we can replicate the API call format used by otomoto to access more data then we are allowed to access.